 As the name “Hyper” implies, hyperhidrosis is the production of sweat that goes beyond what the bodies needs.
 Hyperhidrosis in general is excessive sweat production.
 The process of sweat production is controlled partly by the bodies sympathetic nervous system.
 This nervous system is involuntary and maintains the five million or so sweat glands throughout the body.
 For the purpose of this page we are going to focus on localized hyperhidrosis which is excessive sweating that affects three main areas of the body:

-Localized hyperhidrosis, medically known as focal hyperhidrosis, is a condition known to have a genetic family history.
+Localized hyperhidrosis, medically known as focal hyperhidrosis, is a condition known to have a genetic family history whether it is of the palmoplantar or whole body nature.
 This means a gene, for which the location is known, is creating this condition.
 Knowing the location does not mean that we have a direct way to manipulate this gene.
 Hopefully in the future, when more knowledge is obtained, a direct manipulation of this gene might give us a better way to treat it.
 So far clinical studies have shown that more than 50% of those who suffer from hyperhidrosis have a family history of it.
 Sometimes the condition can skip generations, or it can skip family members making, it more difficult to detect the family history.
 Also due to the embarrassing nature of the condition family members may not always be open about having it.

 How to stop sweating

-Anyone who suffers from this condition should start with conservative, non-invasive treatment methods.
+How do you stop the sweating?
+Anyone who suffers from this condition should start with conservative, noninvasive surgery or treatment methods.
 There are several options:

 - Topical Lotions & Deodorants